-To become a sister, you would need to participate in Recruitment Week and go through a New Member Education Process.
+To become a syzter, you would need to participate in Recruitment Week and go through a New Member Education Process.
 We have formal Recruitment in the first weeks of each semester.

 Do I have to be Asian to become a Sigma?

 Absolutely not!
-We welcome women of all backgrounds to join our sisterhood.
+We are one of the most diverse organizations on campus and work in collaboration with many communities and identities to advocate for issues within all our communities.
+We welcome women of all backgrounds to join our syzterhood.
 As a sorority with a history of Asian American advocacy, we promote Asian and Asian-American cultures and experiences on our respective campuses.
 Regardless of ethnicity, we learn a lot about other traditions and heritages, sharing them with our community.

 I hear that Greek Organizations haze.
 Does Sigma do that?